Book an appointment with our expert designers to create your perfect pastel kitchen

 Fun as pastel colours are, cramming your interiors full of contrasting colours can look chaotic and muddled.

-We suggest incorporating a few key pastel elements into your design, such as our Nova Seagrass kitchen cabinets, a Pebble Grey Metro Tile Backboard and a rug.
+We suggest incorporating a few key pastel elements into your design, such as our Nova Seagrass kitchen cabinets, a stylish backboard and a rug.
 Then, focus on a handful of contrasting pieces, like accessories in darker colours or different textures.

 By restricting colours to a limited palette and applying them in lighter and darker tones, you can strike the perfect balance between playful and ambient interiors.